 - Curse of the Ancients: Bart says "Con sarnit!" while he and Grandpa chase Mr. Burns in the ending.

-- Description Cut: Vidal describes his final plan to attack Grandpa on the Retirement Castle as "like a well-played move of chess" (he is even calculating stuff on a blueprint of the retirement home as he says this).
-Cut to him kicking the door open and blasting away with a machine gun, hitting everything but Grandpa.
+- Description Cut: Vidal describes his final plan to attack Grandpa on the Retirement Castle "as intricate and precise as a well-played game of chess" (he's even calculating stuff on a blueprint of the retirement home as he says this).
+Cut to him just kicking the door open and blasting away with a machine gun, hitting everything but Grandpa.

 - Disproportionate Retribution: When Burns takes old paintings from Abe Simpson at gunpoint, and Bart calls Burns a coward and an embarrassment to the name Hellfish, Burns points the gun at Bart's head; Abe says Burns can take the art, just not hurt the boy; Burns remarks that he would rather do both, and kicks Bart into the empty case so hard that it ends up falling into the water, and then Burns boats away, saying "So long, Sarge, see you at the reunion in November!"
 Seeing as how Burns could have taken the art without hurting the boy, trying to drown him was either in response to his insults or For the Evulz.